beth-chem/beth-chem/README.md

 - 👀 I’m interested in finding Computing solutions to Scientififc problems.
 - 🌱 Currently working for STFC in a team of Cloud Engineers.
 - 💞️ I’m looking to collaborate on some interesting projects in my area.
-- 📫 You can reach me by my email liza.mamchits@gmail.com

 <!---
 beth-chem/beth-chem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.